adnantium/ats/README.md

 - [ ] Switch to `pytest`
 - [ ] Ensure unused HTTP methods are deactivated for each endpoint
 - [ ] Add design and implementation notes to README
+- [ ] Verify completeness of test coverage